|Bird Photography with a Flash|

 Can a flash when used at night damage the eyes of night birds?
 I generally keep the flash set at default or lower, and the birds are usually at least ten meters away, if not much further.
 The light from a flash dissipates rapidly over distance, unlike a laser.
 I personally have never noticed any change in behavior or difficulty flying with the birds I've photographed.
 One anecdotal piece of evidence is the San Isidro owls in Ecuador.
 They sit out in the open near the lodge and sometimes a row of photographers take photos of them for maybe even hours.
 Are these birds still ok?
 Some articles suggest there could be an accumulated effect.
 This article is a good starting point for this topic.
 The author recommends to 'err on the side of caution' and not use the flash, but that there is no concrete evidence of long term damage.

 Some photographers pride themselves on not using a flash.
 They only use 'natural light' as if it was better or made the photos better.
 I prefer to not use flash when possible, but don't accept that somehow using the flash might create an 'unnatural' photo.
-Of course the goal with the flash is to make the photo look better than it would have if the flash hadn't been used.
+Of course there are many bad flash photos out there, and of course the goal with the flash is to make the photo look better than it would have if the flash hadn't been used.

-Often it is said that the flash 'changes to color of the bird'.
+Often it is said that the flash 'changes to color' of the bird.
 I would argue that is most cases it is the directional light from the flash that causes the color change.
 Some forest birds are almost never seen outside of the shadows of the forest.
-And there are many things that change the color of a bird.
+And there are many things that 'change the color' of a bird.
 One is the exposure time.
 A good example of this is the Cock-of-the-rock, a highly reflective orange bird.
 Adding just a third of a exposure stop can make this bird go from orange to red.
 Shadows or lack of light obviously affect the color.
-A bird can have a brightly-colored belly, but if there is no light to show it, you might see some dark brownish greyish color with just a touch of the actual color.
+A bird can have a brightly-colored belly, but if there is no light to show it, you might see some dark brownish or greyish color.
 The forest itself can change the color of the bird.
 Light passing through green leaves will leave the photo with a green cast.
 Another example is evening light, which has a much larger red component; unmodified photos in this light can look very unusual.

 Sometimes it is said that photos taken with a flash look unnatural or bad.
+This is when the flash isn't used properly.
 In most cases I use the flash to fill in shadows and give a little life to the colors.
 If I had natural light directly behind my camera so as not to produce shadows, and not too strong to produce an image with too much contrast, I would of course not use the flash.
 But especially inside the forest, conditions are rarely what you would like.
 It is true that if the bird is close to the flash or the flash is set very high, the images can have a flashed look, and that should be avoided.
 I believe with just the right amount of 'fill flash' for the shadows, you can create a photograph of a bird in the shadows that looks as if it was taken out in the open.
-In the forest I use a tripod and Aperture Priority, and often photograph at very low shutter speeds, such as 1/40.
+In the forest I use a tripod and Aperture Priority, and often photograph at very low shutter speeds, such as 1/40 or lower.
 A high exposure compensation setting, and a low flash setting ensures that a good percentage of the light comes from the ambient light, and that I don't get a flashed look.
 Some photographers use high ISO settings in place of the flash.
-Modern cameras handle high ISO values much better than older cameras, producing much less grainy images.
+It is true that modern cameras handle high ISO values much better than older cameras, producing much less grainy images.
 But the 'fill' feature of the flash can't be reproduced.

 One thing to note, using the flash is more difficult than not.
 With regular photography, you need to consider the shutter speed, aperture setting, and ISO setting.
 Adding a flash adds one more variable and many more ways you can go wrong.
 I've certainly lost photos by having the flash setting or the overall combination of settings incorrect.